jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 Consistency requirement
 (4) A life insurer, in using the policyholder income formula, must calculate the item PILF adjustment by always applying whichever of subsection (3)(a) or (b) they first apply.
 Formula
-(5) The formula described in subsection (3)(a) for the calculation of the item PILF adjustment is— 0.9 × (FIF result - FDR income) + 0.9 × excluded shares.
+(5) The formula described in subsection (3)(a) for the calculation of the item PILF adjustment is—0.9 × (FIF result - FDR income) + 0.9 × excluded shares.
 Definition of items in formula
 (6) The items in the formula are defined in subsections (7) to (9).
 FIF result